 Find out more about the skin and barrier function in radiation and chemical exposures research theme.

-Chemical exposures and the development of primary biliary cirrhosis
+Chemical exposures and the development of primary biliary cholangitis

-Find out more about the chemical exposures and the development of primary biliary cirrhosis research theme.
+Find out more about the chemical exposures and the development of primary biliary cholangitis research theme.

 Chemical exposure and neurological and psychiatric disorders

 In response to an emerging problem, we will develop methods to identify novel recreational drugs (legal highs).
 These are being used by increasing numbers of people.
 We will identify those associated with serious toxicity and which are likely to cause hospitalisation if used.